When Overwhelm Meets Grace

 Help me release what is not.

-When overwhelm meets grace, you don’t suddenly become perfect.
+When overwhelm meets grace, you do not suddenly become perfect.

 You become present.